Temporary Work Permits for Entrepreneurs

 International entrepreneurs have a range of options to come and work in Canada.

-With their innovative ideas and unique business expertise, entrepreneurial foreign workers help the Canadian economy to grow
+With their innovative ideas and unique business expertise, entrepreneurial foreign workers help the Canadian economy to grow.

 Other work permit options for business owners

 - Immigration, Refugees and Citizenship Canada (IRCC) is reluctant to issue temporary work permits to business owners who plan to manage a permanent, year-round business in Canada on an indefinite basis.
-In such a situation, potential applicants may consider either restructuring their business in Canada so that they may become eligible for another type of work permit, or applying for a permanent resident visa through one of Canada’s business immigration programs.
+In such a situation, potential applicants may consider either restructuring their business in Canada so that they may become eligible for another type of work permit, or applying for permanent resident status through one of Canada’s business immigration programs.

 Please complete this short form to submit your work permit query directly to our specialists.